 14) What forms of speech or protest, if any, have been unwelcome here?

-This is a fun one since if you put it in exactly this way, it puts the respondent in the position of having to guess why you’re asking.
+This is fun since if you put it in precisely this way, it puts the respondent in the position of having to guess why you’re asking.

 15) How atomized is the student population, and how does it break down?
 And if it’s more than zero, what are students and administrators doing to change that?

-Living and learning in a diverse environment has enormous value.
+Living and learning in a diverse environment have enormous value.
 It has less value if people don’t interact all that much.